 Nobuo Adachi, MD, PhD (Orthopaedic Surgery and Sports Medicine)

-Professor and Chairman of the Department of Orthopaedic Surgery, Hiroshima University, Japan
+Department of Orthopaedic Surgery, Hiroshima University, Hiroshima, Japan

 Dr. Adachi graduated from Hiroshima University in 1988, and joined the Department of Orthopaedic Surgery, Hiroshima University.
 He has studied sports-related knee surgeries and regenerative medicine under the direction of Prof. Ochi who is now the President of Hiroshima University.
 His research interests are sports-related knee surgeries, such as ACL or other ligament reconstructions, meniscal surgeries, adolescent knee problems and cartilage repair or regeneration.
 He was a research fellow at the Department of Orthopaedic Surgery, University of Pittsburgh where he had worked with Prof. Freddie Fu and Prof. Johnny Huard from 1999 to 2000.
 He became the Professor and Chairman of the Department of Orthopaedic Surgery, Hiroshima University in 2016 and has more than 180 peer-reviewed international publications.